Unusual Options Activity Insight: Newegg Commerce | Benzinga

 Unusual Options Activity Insight: Newegg Commerce

-On Friday, shares of Newegg Commerce (NASDAQ:NEGG) saw unusual options activity.
-After the option alert, the stock price moved down to $19.24.
+Newegg Commerce (NASDAQ:NEGG) shares experienced unusual options activity on Monday.
+The stock price moved up to $20.38 following the option alert.

 - Trade Type: CALL